anibalcoral/OpenShift-Virtualization-GitOps/demo-scripts/README.md

 # Demo Scripts

-This directory contains interactive and helper scripts used in the workshop demos.
-The scripts use Ansible playbooks to automate common demo tasks during the OpenShift GitOps with OpenShift Virtualization workshop, providing a reproducible way to demonstrate ArgoCD behaviors (drift detection, recovery and Git-based provisioning).
+This directory contains interactive demo scripts for the OpenShift GitOps with OpenShift Virtualization workshop.
+The scripts use direct OpenShift commands to demonstrate ArgoCD behaviors (drift detection, recovery, and Git-based provisioning).

 ## Contents

 **Interactive Runners:**
 - `run-demos.sh` - Interactive runner that walks through the three workshop demos
-- `check-status.sh` - Workshop status checker

-**Demo Scripts:**
-- `demo1-manual-change.sh` - Demo 1 runner (calls Ansible playbook)
-- `demo2-vm-recovery.sh` - Demo 2 runner (calls Ansible playbook)
-- `demo3-add-development-vm.sh` - Demo 3 runner (calls Ansible playbook)

-**Utility Scripts:**
+**Utility Functions:**
-- `cleanup-demo3.sh` - Demo 3 cleanup runner (calls Ansible playbook)
 - `demo-functions.sh` - Shared helper functions used by the bash scripts

 **Documentation:**